Amir-HB/SDR_Estimator/README.md

 IRM.R contains the implementation of the IRM estimator

-Other files contain the different experiments presented in the paper
+The other files contain the different experiments presented in the paper